2020 Democratic Primary Polls: Once Buried At The Bottom, Pete Buttigieg Surges To Striking Distance Iowa

 Iowa state Democratic Party chairman Troy Price said the interest in Buttigieg has been growing among the state’s voters.
 A strong performance in the Iowa caucus could also help boost him into a position where a win could be within reach, as Obama did with his surprise victory in the Iowa caucus in 2008.

 Whatever happens in next year’s start of the Democratic primary, the South Bend mayor has already come a long way since entering the race.
-As The Hill reported, Buttigieg had previously polled at 0 percent in Emerson’s Iowa poll back in January.
+As The Hill reported, Buttigieg had previously polled at zero percent in Emerson’s Iowa poll back in January.